Eustrain/Selection-Indices/README.md

-This is a scrip to make the sames results of the book
+This is a script to make the sames results of the book "Linear Selection Indices in Modern Plant Breeding"